arqma/arqma/README.md

 The required packages are the names for each toolchain on apt.
 Depending on your OS Distribution, they may have different names.

-Using `depends` might also be easier to compile Arqma on Windows than using MSYS.
+Using `depends` might also be easier to compile Galaxia on Windows than using MSYS.
 Activate Windows Subsystem for Linux (WSL) with a distribution (for example Ubuntu), install the apt build-essentials and follow the `depends` steps as stated above.

 ### Compability with older Linux Versions < GLIBC_2.25